Cardinal-Cryptography/aleph-node/BUILD.md

 ```
 Binary will be stored at `$(pwd)/aleph-node`.

+If you have [nix][nix] installed locally, you can simply call `nix-shell shell.nix`.
+It should spawn a shell with all build
+dependencies installed.
+Inside, you can simply use `cargo build --release -p aleph-node`.
+Keep in mind that a binary created
+this way will most likely depend on `glibc` referenced by `nix` and necessary default for your system.

 ### Build
 We provide a build procedure based on the `nix` package manager.
 There are several ways to interact with this process.
 Users can
 install `nix` locally or interact with it using docker.
 We prepared a simple docker image that provides necessary tools for the